RMS St Helena (1989): Recent history

 Freight services for the Saint Helena island have been taken over by the MV Helena cargo ship, which does carry a limited number of passengers, and mail and other express freight by the passenger aircraft.
 The first passenger on the MV Helena stated that unlike the RMS St Helena, the new ship, with a lower capacity, is strictly geared towards cargo, although some former RMS employees had become crew on the new ship.

 In April 2018, St Helena was purchased by MNG Maritime and entered service as a vessel-based armoury in the Gulf of Oman named MNG Tahiti to supply weaponry to ships travelling through the High Risk Area of heightened pirate activity in the Indian Ocean.
 In October 2018, the vessel was resold to St Helena LLC, Jersey and in 2019 the ship was refitted to act as a mobile hub for the race events of the Extreme E electric SUV racing series.
-She is used to carry all equipment, including the cars, to the race locations.
+She was used to carry all equipment, including the cars, to the race locations.

-In July 2025 Terra Nova Expeditions announced they will be operating the St Helena as an expedition cruise vessel, departing on various itineraries from a home port of Ushuaia, Argentina.
+In July 2025 Terra Nova Expeditions announced they would be operating St Helena as an expedition cruise vessel, departing on various itineraries from a home port of Ushuaia, Argentina.
+The first Antarctic voyage is scheduled to depart in December 2026.
+As at April 2026 she is under refit and registered in Djibouti, with undisclosed owners.